alexcu2718/fdf/README.md

 use fdf::cstr;
 let who_is_that_pointer_over_there:*const u8=unsafe{cstr!("i'm too cheeky aren't i")};
 //automatically  create an inline null-terminated stack allocated buffer of length LOCAL_PATH_MAX(4096)
-//this is actually default to 4096 but setting eg `export LOCAL_PATH_MAX=13000 && cargo b -r -q ` will recompile  with LOCAL_PATH_MAX as 13000.
+//this is actually default to 4096
+//but setting eg `export LOCAL_PATH_MAX=13000 && cargo b -r -q ` will recompile  with LOCAL_PATH_MAX as 13000.

 //this is a self explanatory one! let leave_me_alone:*const u8=unsafe{cstr!("hello_mate",5)}; //this will CRASH because you've only told to stack allocate for 5